-Donald Trump May Lose Wisconsin Because Of This One Huge Mistake
+Trump May Lose Wisconsin Because of This Mistake

 The Wisconsin primary is on Tuesday, and Donald Trump is not expected to win.
 Although Trump is the GOP frontrunner, and consistently beats his Republican opponents Ted Cruz and John Kasich by substantial delegate margins, there is little chance that the people of Wisconsin will vote to "Make America Great Again."
 In fact, a recent Marquette Law School Poll expects that Cruz will win the Wisconsin vote — 40 percent of it — whereas Trump will likely lag and receive only 30 percent of Republican votes in the midwestern state.